DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 {% include image.html file="dsw_view.png" caption="View: Change visible features" alt="View menu allows to view or hide question tags and other features." %}

 ### The Metrics tab
-This tab show your metrics, connected to how much of the planned is filled out (other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible)
+This tab show your metrics, connected to how much of the planned is filled out.

+Other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible.

 ### The Preview tab
 Use the privew tab for previewing your finalized plan as you go along.